villez/vswiki/README.md

  * supporting wiki page renaming; the tricky part is handling any potential wikilinks in other pages that are referring to the old name
- * supporting templates for certain kinds of wiki pages
+ * supporting wiki page templates - essentially predefined markup structure that would be automatically inserted when creating a new page
  * more text formatting options: small text, super/subscripts, definition lists
  * possibility to add/configure custom markup options at runtime via configuration?